elastic/elasticsearch-labs/README.md

 # Developer Guide 📖

-The [`developer-guide`](developer-guide/README.md) folder contains resources for developers who want to learn how to use Elasticsearch for vector search and other use cases.
+The [`developer-guide`](developer-guide/README.md) contains resources for developers who want to learn how to use Elasticsearch for vector search and other use cases.

 # Python notebooks 📒